ayakashi-io/ayakashi-io.github.io/docs/advanced/creating-your-own-actions.md

-Let's create a complete action called `markMatches()` which will take a prop and add a red border around all of its element matches to help us see what our queries are doing while we are developing our scrapper.
+Let's create a complete action called `markMatches()` which will take a prop and add a red border around all of its element matches to help us see what our queries are doing while we are developing our scraper.

 Let's generate our file: